History of Yunnan: Republican China

-In Second Sino-Japanese War, Yunnan served as, among other things, a home base for the Flying Tigers and a refuge for people, especially university faculty and students, from the east.
+In Second Sino-Japanese War, Yunnan served as, among other things, a home base for the Flying Tigers.
+The Burma Road was constructed, along which supplies travelled into the province and then into the heart of China.
+In 1942 the Chinese Expeditionary Force entered Burma to fight with the British against the Japanese invasion, eventually fighting to a standstill across the Nu River for 2 years.
+The province was also a refuge for people, especially university faculty and students, from the east.
 These had originally retreated to Changsha, but as the Japanese forces were gaining more territory they eventually bombed Changsha in February 1938.
 The 800 staff faculty and students who were left had to flee and made the 1,000-mile journey to Kunming.
 It was here that the National Southwest Associated University (commonly known as Lianda) was established.
 In these extraordinary wartime circumstances for eight years, staff, professors and students had to survive and operate in makeshift quarters that were subject to sporadic bombing campaigns by Japan.
 There were dire shortages of food, equipment, books, clothing and other essential needs, but they did manage to conduct the running of a modern university.
 Over those eight years of war (1937–1945), Lianda became famous nationwide for having and producing many, if not most, of China's most prominent academics, scholars, scientists and intellectuals.
 Both of China's only Nobel laureates in physics studied at Lianda.

+After the end of the Second Sino-Japanese War, Long was removed from office.
+During the Chinese Civil War, Nationalist forces retreated to the southwest provinces of Szechwan, Sikang, and Yunnan.
+In 9 December 1949, Chairperson of the Provincial Government Lu Han defected to the Communists and most of the Nationalist troops were defeated in the province.
+Remnants of the Nationalist forces, led by Li Mi and using Mong Hsat as a base, engaged in guerrilla warfare against the Communists, briefly capturing parts of Yunnan territory.
+In 1951 the provincial government in exile was dissolved and in 1954, Li Mi's remaining troops retreated to Taiwan.